liccium/liccium-chrome-extension/README.md

 ### Privacy

 We respect your privacy!
-The plugin does not collect any personal data unless explicitly provided by the user for specific purposes.
+The plugin does not collect any personal data.
+To generate the ISCC code, the URL of the content is provided temporarily to the ISCC generator service, hosted on our servers.
+No IP address, no URL, no content is stored!

 ### Limitation of Liability